alphagov/govuk-developer-docs/source/manual/deploying.html.md

 ## 1. Test on integration

 Code that is merged to `master` is automatically deployed to integration.
 You should verify that your changes work there.

 ## 2. Check the context

 The golden rule is that you only deploy what you can support.

-- This means that deploys generally take place between 10am and 4pm, the core hours when most people are in the office.
+- This means that deployments generally take place between 9.30am and 5pm (4pm on Fridays), the core hours when most people are in the office.
 - Check `#govuk-deploy` recent history and the channel topic.
-In some circumstances we may institute short deployment freezes, they will be announced in that channel.
+In some circumstances we may institute short deployment freezes, and they will be announced in that channel as well as other developer-relevant channels and possibly email.
-- Announce your deployment in `#2ndline` if it’s potentially problematic.
+- Announce your deployment in `#govuk-2ndline` if it’s potentially problematic, or in `#govuk-deploy` if it involves deploying something other than a release tag (like a branch).

 ## 3. Check your changes

 Go to the [Release application](https://release.publishing.service.gov.uk) and find the application you want to deploy.
 Then select the release tag you want to deploy.

 - Check what you will be deploying.
 If there's other people's code to deploy, ask them whether they're okay for the changes to go out.
 - Check if there's a deploy note for the application, to see if there are any special instructions or reasons not to deploy.
+Individual app deploy freezes are usually announced here.
+- Check in `#govuk-deploy` if someone's already in the process of deploying the app.
+This is particularly important for Puppet where there is a delay of 30 minutes between staging and production deployments.
+Deployments attributed to "Jenkins" are AWS automated deployments and can be ignored for this purpose.

 ## 4. Deploy to staging